How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 Osmosis is the ideal learning platform for visual learners.
 Our videos explain tough concepts in health and medicine with clear, easy-to-understand animations.
 They include mnemonics and incorporate proven learning science concepts to help information stick for the long term.

 When you learn by Osmosis as a nurse, you also get access to a library of over 1,000 NCLEX-style practice questions designed to test your knowledge and get you ready for exam day.
-We also post free NCLEX questions every week on our Instagram and Facebook pages for Nurses (@OsmosisNursing).Osmosis High-Yield Notes are also useful for current and future nurses.
-These are available in digital format for free when you sign up for Osmosis Prime, but you can also purchase physical copies from the Osmosis Bookshop.
-The contents pages clearly outline which concepts are useful for the NCLEX-RN, allowing you to quickly determine the material you need to learn.
+We also post free NCLEX-style questions every other week on our Instagram for Nurses (@OsmosisNursing).Osmosis High-Yield Notes are also useful for current and future nurses.
+These are available in digital format for free when you sign up for Osmosis Prime.

 With the Next Generation NCLEX on the horizon, it's going to be really important for nurses to develop a deep, long-lasting understanding of everything they're learning in nursing school—and Osmosis is here to help.Here's how Kayla, a Registered Nurse, continues to incorporate Osmosis in her practice: